 I had a hard time finding many of these items online (I have collected them over the years mostly from local stores) but I will link to a bunch of fun items I think would work well on a tree below.
 I also added a couple extras from this space in case you needed the links.

-And we haven’t just been enjoying fall indoors.
-We had such a fun and magical little evening campfire in the backyard under the twinkle lights, sipping warm apple cider and snuggling in flannel blankets (tutorial HERE).
+And we haven't just been enjoying fall indoors.
+We had such a fun and magical little evening campfire in the backyard under the twinkle lights, sipping warm apple cider and snuggling in our DIY flannel blankets.
 But I will share more about that later.
 I love this season!

 Happy Haunting friends!